 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Testicular Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Testicular cancer begins when healthy cells in a testicle change and grow out of control, forming a mass called a tumor.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.